 Additionally there is a transformational shift in the way our people wish to grow older - we are reinventing “ageing” and what it means to grow older.

 This will have increasing impacts on our City - our people will expect improved infrastructure and urban design to increase mobility and accessibility, more reliable and comfortable transport, adaptable housing options that enable them to continue to be a part of their community, activities and programs to support social connection, enjoyment and lifelong learning, improved health care and social support services, increased choice and options and seek more opportunities to participate, contribute and be heard.
 This requires a new approach to all that we do, ensuring our policies, programs, services and facilities are best positioned to meet this demand.

 The Unley Legends video series is a partnership project between the City of Unley and Resthaven.
-The project was a finalist in the LG Professionals SA award for Community Partnership and Collaboration and also contributed to the City of Unley wining the Active Ageing Australia Celebrate Age award.
+Now in its second season, the project was a finalist in the LG Professionals SA Award for Community Partnership and Collaboration and also contributed to the City of Unley winning the Active Ageing Australia Celebrate Age Award.

 The project explores and shares the perspectives of older people as they age and the benefits of staying active mentally, physically and spiritually.

 Unley Legends showcase inspiring legends of the Unley community who shatter the stereotypes of ageing.

 Classroom group study